jakubfi/emas/README.md

 About EMAS
 ==========================================================================

 EMAS is a modern assembler for MERA 400.
+Documentation (in Polish) is available [here](https://mera400.pl/EMAS)

 Requirements
 ==========================================================================